mlepinski/CS347/assignment1/connect4.md

 ## API Endpoint - New Game

-Your API is essentially implementing a simple AI for the Pente game.
+Your API is essentially implementing a simple AI for the Connect Four game.
 You are NOT asked to make good moves, but you must make legal moves.

 /newgame/player